The new year is the perfect time for a fresh new start. In this guide, you’ll discover tips for getting organized in the new year.

 - Store – Move everything you’ve sorted that you want to “Keep” into storage containers or systems and label them.
 In this step, you may need to measure the storage space and purchase additional or different containers that better fit the space.

 - Yearn – Set your mind to maintaining this space long term.
 Look at how everything is now neat, labeled and in its proper zone.
 Whenever you take something out of one of the storage bins or baskets, commit to putting it back where you found it.
-The key to staying organized is to actively yearn and desire for it to stay that way.
+The key to staying organized is to yearn and desire for it to stay that way actively.

 Surround Yourself With Support

 Next, you need to surround yourself with a support system.
-These are the people who will cheer you on when you tackle your first project and give you a listening ear when you get frustrated.
+These people cheer you on when you tackle your first project and give you a listening ear when you get frustrated.